Fidelity Integrity Assessment (FIA)

 When and how often should FIA be completed?

 FIA results should be used on a regular basis to monitor implementation.
 The school’s Instructional Leadership Team, with support from the MTSS TOSA, completes the FIA at least annually to discuss progress and barriers to progress, and how changes can be implemented.
 Ideally, this would take place three times a year.

 The Instructional Leadership Team reviews each descriptive statement on the FIA and examines its current status (e.g., We are: Laying the Foundation, Installing, Implementing, or Sustaining and Scaling Up).
 Team members should schedule 60-90 minutes for the first administration and at least 30-45 minutes for subsequent progress monitoring.
 With subsequent administrations, the team will be able to become more efficient and focus on changes that have resulted from implementation efforts.
 This process is similar in nature to the CR-TFI.

-PPS FIA - This is the assessment in its entirety.
-Your school's MTSS TOSA has a fillable form.
+SWIFT-FIA - This is the assessment in its entirety.
+Your school's MTSS TOSA is ready to support your ILT with facilitation.